SiENcE/luis/examples/AI_Test/luis-library-summary.md

   - With a `title`: The title is always displayed when closed, and only the items can be selected when open.
   - Without a `title`: The selected item is displayed when closed, matching the original behavior.
 - `iconPath`: Path to an image (jpg, png) for the icon element (widget).
+- `options`: List of options to choose from.

 ## Usage in LÖVE2D